HOGENT-Web/csharp/chapters/06/slides/presentation.md

 ---
 ### Dependency Injection
 # Program.cs
-Let's add our `FakeProductService` to the DI Container of the client in `Program.cs`, each time we request the `IProductService`, the container will provide a `FakeProductService`.
+Let's add our `FakeProductService` to the DI Container of the client in `Program.cs`, each time we request the `IProductService`, the container will provide the scoped `FakeProductService`.
 ```
 builder.Services.AddScoped<`IProductService`, `FakeProductService`>();
 ```